-Kerala Nun Rape Case: Franco Mulakkal's questioning to continue today
+Kerala Nun Rape Case: Franco Mulakkal to be arrested soon

-Kochi, Sep 21: Bishop Franco Mulakkal, who has been accused of repeatedly raping and sexually assaulting a nun, was grilled by Kerala Police for seven hours on Thursday and the questioning will continue today.
+Kochi, Sep 21: Bishop Franco Mulakkal, who has been accused of rape and unnatural sex by a nun, is likely to be arrested on Friday.
+If arrested, Mulakkal becomes the first Indian Catholic bishop to be arrested in a case of sexual abuse against a nun.

-Hours after Mulakkal, accused of repeated rape and sexual assault, appeared before the SIT for interrogation, the state's Director General of Police (DGP) Loknath Behera said the investigating officer will decide on whether to arrest him once the examination got over.
+The team, which is investigating the case, had been questioning Mulakkal at a high-tech facility at Thripunithura Women's Police cell for the last three days.

-When asked whether Mulakkal can be arrested before 25 September, the day his anticipatory bail plea will come up for hearing in the high court, the top police officer said, "I think, legally there is no problem.
-There is no such law (that bars arrest during pendency of bail plea).
-That we will discuss with the legal team."
-Citing convention, legal experts had said the priest is unlikely to be arrested before 25 September.
+Meanwhile the police recorded a fresh statement of the nun who has accused him of rape.
+They also sought clarifications on some evidences.

 Also Read Kerala nun rape case: Bishop Franco Mulakkal temporarily removed by Vatican